 We understand that designing an ecommerce store that attracts visitors and converts them into customers effectively can be tricky, especially for smaller businesses with less experience in the ecommerce world.

-That’s why we’ve compiled a list of common mistakes businesses make when designing an ecommerce store and how to avoid them.
+That’s why we’ve compiled a list of common mistakes businesses make when designing an ecommerce store and how to avoid them in order to reach the best ecommerce metrics.

 1. Not being clear about the cost